-On the one hand, if you make goals without asking yourself what your true strengths and values are first, you could put yourself on the fast track to disappointment.
-On the other hand, if you don’t set any intentions at all, you could bounce through life like a pinball doing what others want without accomplishing what’s really important to YOU.
+Why is it important to be goal-oriented?
+If you make goals without asking yourself what your true strengths and values are first, you could put yourself on the fast track to disappointment.
+On the other hand, if you don’t set any intentions at all, you could bounce through life like a pinball doing what others want without accomplishing what’s really important to you.

 Fear not.
-Here are 8 powerful ways to be goal oriented using the ENVISION method (Endgame – Nesting – Value – Inspiration – Superpowers – Intimates – Openess – Nourishment) that will help you create a successful meaningful life:
+Here are 8 powerful ways to be goal-oriented using the ENVISION method (Endgame – Nesting – Value – Inspiration – Superpowers – Intimates – Openness – Nourishment) that will help you create a successful, meaningful life:

 To ensure that you make goals that matter, stand back and examine your life from a broader perspective.
 Think about the happy ending you would like to achieve, the “E” in ENVISION, and work backwards to determine how you’ll get there.

-What about one month?
-One week?
+What about one month or one week?
 What one small action could you take this week to come closer to achieving your master plan?

-If this exercise seems daunting, don’t worry.
-It’s actually a fun and eye-opening way to line up your goals with the bigger picture of your life so that you won’t waste your precious time on passing fancies and other people’s agendas.
+This exercise is a fun and eye-opening way to line up your goals with the bigger picture of your life so that you won’t waste your precious time on passing fancies and other people’s agendas.

 2. Create Nested Goals

 The most efficient way to achieve your goals is to nest action items inside them, the first “N” in ENVISION.
-Get specific about when, where, and how you’ll reach your objectives by breaking them down into subgoals.
+Goal-oriented people get specific about when, where, and how they’ll reach their objectives by breaking them down into sub-goals.

-Make your aims positive.
-Instead of “I’d like to quit my stinking job,” think about what a desirable career would look like.
-Try “I’d like to develop educational toys with like-minded people in a virtual office” and then send out your résumé to companies with matching job openings.
+Make your aims positive and keep track of your progress.
+Instead of business goals like “I’d like to quit my stinking job,” think about what a desirable career would look like.
+Try “I’d like to develop educational toys with like-minded people in a virtual office,” and then send out your résumé to companies with matching job openings.

 Come up with alternative pathways to your goals so that if one doesn’t work, you’ll already have plan B in place.
 It’s normal to fail and experience setbacks.
 This goal-oriented strategy will help you move forward on the pathway to your dreams no matter what happens.